macj314/birds-of-paradise/README.md

 ### 7/24/2020

-* 8:15 - 8:43 Lookup and receive successful query responses for eBirb: region info, subregion list, and recent observations in a region.
+* 8:15am - 8:43am Lookup and receive successful query responses for eBirb: region info, subregion list, and recent observations in a region.
+* 1:30pm - 1:40pm Research data visualization libraries for React.

 ### License